blairmacintyre/cs4873-s21/README.md

 Please keep your camera ON during section.
 It's easier to have a meaningful conversation when you can see everyone.
 If you are having bandwidth problems, you may ask your TA if it's OK to turn the camera off.

+## Quizzes
+Each week there will be a quiz based on the material covered that week.
+The quizzes will be short, and the questions will usually be of a form that can be auto-graded on canvas (i.e., true/false, multiple choices, etc.).
+The quizzes will be time limited, and due at the end of the week.

 ## Assignments
-[Homeworks](homeworks#homeworks) will be graded on a list of criteria (specified on the assignment) such as quality of writing, completeness, insight into technical issues, insight into social issues, etc. For each criterion, you will receive either a check plus, check, or check minus.
+[Homeworks](homeworks) will be graded on a list of criteria (specified on the assignment) such as quality of writing, completeness, insight into technical issues, insight into social issues, etc. For each criterion, you will receive either a check plus, check, or check minus.
 Most criterion will receive a check.
 A plus means "you impressed me."
 A minus means the assignment is incomplete, incorrect, or sloppy in some fashion with respect to that criterion.

 Please hand all assignments in on Canvas unless explicitly instructed otherwise.